Firewise USA FAQs

 Won’t my insurance cover damages from a wildland fire?

-Assuming you are adequately insured, most homeowner policies do typically cover property losses caused by brush, grass or forest fire.
+Assuming you are adequately insured, most homeowner policies do typically cover property losses caused by wildfire.
 However, most policies do not cover home landscaping and plants that could be destroyed in a wildland fire.
 And no policy can replace personal items such as photographs, artwork and other memorabilia.
 The Insurance Information Institute recommends an annual insurance check-up so that you understand what is and is not covered in your homeowners insurance policy.
 You can also create a home inventory to help get your insurance claim settled faster in the event of fire loss.

 If I make my home safer, do I get an insurance discount?

-Typically, individual improvement efforts by homeowners are not reflected in discounts to their policy premiums.
+At the moment, individual improvement efforts by homeowners are not typically reflected in discounts to their policy premiums.
 Most insurance rates are set using other factors, including community fire protection resources such as the presence of fire hydrants.
-In addition, fire protection is only one small piece of the insurance policy, so discounts for fire protection would be fairly small if they were available.
+In addition, fire protection is only one small piece of the insurance policy, so discounts for fire protection would be relatively small if they were available.

 How can I be firewise and keep my trees and shrubs?

-Remember that healthy, well-maintained trees or forest land on your property will provide many benefits and not necessarily pose a major risk for wildfire spread.
+Remember that healthy, well-maintained trees on your property will provide many benefits and not necessarily pose a major risk for wildfire spread.
 Your site-specific risk depends on the species and arrangement of the vegetation, as well as other factors.
-Consult an arborist or forester to learn more about the health of your landscape.
+Consult a wildfire specialist or the SBCFSC to learn more about the health of your landscape.
 Removing or thinning out certain species of trees and shrubs may be necessary to maintain the health of the rest, but complete removal of mature trees is not normally required to create a fire resistant landscape.
+Click here to schedule a free home evaluation with the SBCFSC to learn more about defensible space.

-My neighborhood is already Firewise, isn’t that enough?
+My community is already Firewise, isn’t that enough?